supa2/Automaton/Make-a-machine-tutorial.md

 }
 ```

 The onSwitch() method takes three arguments.
 The first is the function to call just before a state switch.
 The second and third are NULL delimited strings that hold the state and event labels that your machine uses.
 They must be in the same order as the enums in your class.
-Now when you run the tutorial example with the Serial monitor open you'll see something like this:
+Now, when you run the tutorial example with the Serial monitor open you'll see something like this:

 ```
 0 Switching BLNK from state *NONE* to LED_ON on trigger *NONE* (1 cycles in 0 ms)